 image003

-Kathy Hewey – Full-Time Educator
+Kathy Hewey – Lead Educator

 Kathy Hewey wants to live in a world where kids truly know themselves, are comfortable making mistakes, and find joy in learning.
 She has her bachelor’s and master’s in education, with over 10 years of experience facilitating learning at any age.
 In addition, Kathy has been homeschooling her now 11 year old daughter for the past three years.
 She also recently graduated with a practitioner’s certificate in Homeopathy and has started her own practice.
 When Kathy is not reading up on natural health or finding exciting materials for sparking learning, you can probably find her outside with her husband and daughter.
 She loves hiking, catching frogs and snakes, foraging, swimming, biking, and snowboarding!